Horticulture

 HORT 520, CURRENT TOPICS IN HORTICULTURAL RESEARCH, 2 Credits

-This is a core course in the horticulture graduate program.
-Students gain an advanced understanding of horticulture science and its relationship to other disciplines through critical analysis of the scientific literature.
-Students practice synthesizing information and presenting findings to their peers.
+Provides an advanced understanding of horticulture science and its relationship to other disciplines through critical analysis of the scientific literature.
+Practice synthesizing information and presenting findings to peers.
 Instructors, topics and specific learning objectives vary from term to term.

 This course is repeatable for 12 credits.